We presently specialize in sharing our organic pork with customers in Vancouver but there is a long history that brought us to where we are now.

 First Time Raising Pigs

 It was around 1978 and I was living in a tiny log house in a forest near Goodfare.
 My cousin asked if I could look after a couple of pigs while he took a month off traveling.
 “Sure!” was my inexperienced response.
 It would be my first encounter with live pigs.
-There was an old log barn and if I nailed some planks over the open door, they could stay in there!
+There was an old log barn and if I nailed some planks over the open door, I could keep them there!
 My cousin brought the two pigs over and they settled in quite nicely into their new home.

-Every morning I would bring their food and water and was quite enjoying their company.
+Every morning I brought their food and water and was quite enjoying their company.
 One day, returning from a town trip, I grabbed my guitar before I went to check the pigs.
-I started wandering down the path, strumming a “G chord” but as I got closer I could here there was something wrong.
+I started wandering down the path, strumming a “G chord” but as I got closer I could hear there was something wrong.
 The pigs were very distressed, racing in circles.
 I stopped my strumming but it was too late.
-They bolted through the planks I’d nailed across the door, busting them and headed straight through the forest.
+They burst through the planks I’d nailed across the door, and bolted, headed straight through the forest.
 It was days before they returned.
 I gave up playing guitar for a while.